 If anyone writing about financial information is concerned about a potential conflict of interest, they must raise their concerns immediately with their department head.
 There are special rules for those working on business and city desks whereby journalists must ensure that an accurate and updated record is kept by their desk head or the managing editor’s office of all relevant investments and interests.

 Confidentiality and other agreements

-If you are presented with a confidentiality agreement – a book or speech embargo for example – you must pass it to your desk head and, where appropriate, discuss the matter with the managing editor’s office or seek legal advice.
+If you are presented with a confidentiality agreement – a book or speech embargo for example – you must pass it to your desk head and, where appropriate, discuss the matter with the managing editor’s office or the head of legal.
 Signature of such an agreement might bind not only your desk, but you and the company (or Group).
 You should not sign it or take on such a commitment without consulting whether that is in the Group's interests.

-If you agree with a content provider that our use of a story, picture or video material should be restricted, either in terms of our initial publication or our syndication or exploitation of it, then you should inform the syndication department who will, in liaison with the in-house Legal Department and/or managing editor’s office, issue the appropriate restricted rights warning.
+If you agree with a content provider that our use of a story, picture or video material should be restricted, either in terms of our initial publication or our syndication or exploitation of it, then you should inform the syndication department who will, in liaison with the head of legal and/or managing editor’s office, issue the appropriate restricted rights warning.

 We do not set out to offend the general reader or viewer and you should always consider how people will respond to our material.
 That is not to say that we should necessarily shy away from publication simply for fear that it might provoke a negative reaction in some quarters.
 Insofar as broadcast material is concerned, the Ofcom Code makes clear that: “generally accepted standards must be applied to the contents of TV…services so as to provide protection for members of the public from…harmful or offensive material.”
 It goes on: “Broadcasters must ensure that material which may cause offence is justified by context.”